-The antenna/converter unit is connected to the receiver by a 50 Ω coaxial cable with length up to 300m (when using RG58 cable).
+The antenna is connected to the receiver by a 50 Ω coaxial cable with length up to 50m (when using RG58 cable).
 Power is supplied to the unit DC insulated across the antenna cable.
-Optionally, an over voltage protection and an antenna distributor are available.
-The antenna distributor can be used to operate up to 4 Meinberg GPS receivers using a single antenna/converter unit.

-The navigation message coming in from the satellites is decoded by satellite clock's microprocessor in order to track the GPS system time with an accuracy of better than 250nsec.
+The navigation message coming in from the satellites is decoded by satellite clock's microprocessor in order to track the GPS system respectively the GLONASS system time with an accuracy of better than 250nsec.
 Compensation of the RF signal's propagation delay is done by automatic determination of the receiver's position on the globe.
-A correction value computed from the satellites' navigation messages increases the accuracy of the board's temperature compensated master oscillator (TCXO) to +- $5(10^{-9})$ and automatically compensates the TCXO's aging.
+A correction value computed from the satellites' navigation messages increases the accuracy of the board's temperature compensated master oscillator (TCXO) to +/- 5E-9 and automatically compensates the TCXO's aging.
 The last recent value is restored from the nonvolatile memory at power-up.
 Optionally, the clock is also available with a higher precision time base.